luiz-palmera/first-fantastics/README.md

 # 🧬 First Fantastics

-A responsive web project that displays information about the Fantastic Four using the Marvel API.
+A responsive web project that displays information about the Fantastic Four.
 Built with React, TypeScript and styled-components — with a focus on UI, animations and frontend architecture.
 ---

 ## 🚀 Tech Stack